 - For education travel, the letter should affirm that the travel is required by the student's research.

-2. Download and complete the SCSE Student Travel Request Form.
+- Download and complete Travel Request form.

-3. Request for UMD Graduate Student Travel Support
+UMD Graduate Student Travel Support

 These funds are to be used in partial support of travel by UMD graduate students for dissemination of their scholarly or artistic contributions associated with their graduate studies at UMD.
 Examples might be presentation of research from a Plan A thesis at a disciplinary meeting, or an invitation to exhibit a sculpture, created as part of an MFA in Studio Arts at an exhibition.
 It is expected that the student will attempt to garner other support of the travel through the advisor, program, department, and college.